mpdf/mpdf.github.io/headers-footers/method-2.md

 $mpdf->Output();
 {% endhighlight %}

-<p>...and for historical reference, using depracated TOC function:</p>
+...and for historical reference, using depracated TOC function:

 {% highlight php %}
 <?php